-Under the College's residence requirement, Lackawanna College will grant associate degrees to transfer students and students otherwise awarded extra-institutional credit after they have fulfilled degree requirements and earned a minimum of 31 credits in residence.
+Under the College's residence requirement, Lackawanna College will grant associate degrees to transfer students and students otherwise awarded extra-institutional credit after they have fulfilled degree requirements and earned half of their degree requirements.

 Certificates will be awarded to transfer students and students otherwise awarded extra-institutional credit after they have fulfilled certificate requirements and earned a minimum of 12 credits in residence.